 Our Pick

 For most people, DeepL is the answer.
 It's the most accurate, the most nuanced, and the pricing is reasonable.
-Use Google Translate for languages DeepL doesn't cover.
+Use [major companies] Translate for languages DeepL doesn't cover.
 Use ChatGPT or Claude when you need to discuss the translation, not just get one.